-Finding a small business for sale in the right industry and the right location takes a bit of luck.
-However, if you were fortunate enough to stumble across an established company that meets your essential requirements, you can skip this blog post section.
+Finding a small business for sale in the right industry and in the right location takes a bit of luck.
+However, you can skip this blog post section if you were fortunate enough to stumble across an established company that meets your essential requirements.

 The most popular ways to find small businesses for sale are to use a business broker, look at marketplace websites, and join local business organizations.
 You can also contact a local business and ask the owner if they would consider selling.
 This might sound like a longshot opportunity, but many business owners do not advertise that their companies are for sale.
 The reason is customers and clients might see this as a negative.

 Moving forward with the deal.